stcan/meanwell-can-control/README.md

 Tested with the 24V Version BIC-2200-CAN-24 and NPB Series Charger

-Please note:  this tool to control the BIC-2200 is not yet complete and also not fully tested.
-Do not use without monitoring the BIC-2200.
+Please note:  this tool is not yet complete and also not fully tested.
+Do not use without monitoring the devices.
 There is no error handling yet !!!

 What is missing:
-- status queries
 - variables plausibility check
-- programming missing functions
+- some functions

        Usage: ./bic2200.py parameter value